 There aren't many people you can talk to this way.
 So you keep it to yourself.
 You walk around with everything bottled up.

 Of course Chris misapprehends the whole situation.
 He comes to idolize Kitty and starts sending her schoolboy love letters.
-He naively translates the episode into paint, turning Johnny into a serpent of evil from which Kitty must be protected.
+He naively translates the episode into paint, turning Johnny into a serpent from which Kitty must be protected.

 The picture is a glimpse into Chris's brain, a visualization of his jarringly childlike view of reality.
 He never guesses that Johnny and Kitty, thinking him a well-respected, affluent artist, have hatched a plot to string him along and soak him for cash.